-L’Epicerie is a cosy and delicious tavern looking restaurant that is opened late and serves delicious and local food.
+L’Epicerie is a cozy and delicious tavern looking restaurant that is opened late and serves delicious and local food.
 A good option for a cute date night.
 I can’t even remember what I had, but I do remember it was cheesy and damn delicious.
 Sorry for the blurry pic, but I also remember being really hungry after the first spot we stopped by had no tables available on a Saturday night.
 Always a good idea to try to make reservations!

-stunning and colorful images are projected to the beat of the music.
+stunning and colorful images are projected to the beat of the music

 Cathédrale Saint-Pierre et Saint-Louis is beautiful and has an amazing show during Christmas season.
 The front of the cathedral serves as a canvas where stunning and colorful images are projected to the beat of the music.
 Not that it was related to Christmas, but I saw exotic birds flying in a forest, among other landscapes.
 You can get a glimpse of this odd but beautiful show in my Instagram Highlights.

 Last but not least, my favorite place in Nantes, even more so than Cafe Delirium, is Les Machines de l’Île, The Machines of the Island.
 This place is hard to describe, but it’s basically a steampunk paradise.
-There’s a gorgeous and sophisticated carrousel with a variety of mechanical creatures.
-You can also ride through the center in a larger than life size mechanical elephant.
-Or if you decide to pay the museum fee, you are also able to get to get inside and drive a mechanical spider and look at other mechanical animals such as hummingbirds.
+There’s a gorgeous and sophisticated carousel with a variety of mechanical creatures.
+You can also ride through the center in a larger than life-size mechanical elephant.
+Or if you decide to pay the museum fee, you are also able to drive a mechanical spider and look at other mechanical animals such as hummingbirds.
 Even if you’re not into steampunk, this place is worth a visit when in Nantes.
 You don’t need to pay the entrance fee to appreciate most of the machines.

-After living in a small town and riding horses everyday for two weeks, I was in dire need of a new pair or jeans.
-Passage Pommeraye is not an option for my unemployed self, so I had to resort to my well known chains such as H&M, Zara, Bershka, etc. You can find these stores, as well as some small locally own boutiques near the center on Rue de Calvaire.
+After living in a small town (Saint-Brevin-les-Pins) and riding horses every day for two weeks during my Workaway experience, I was in dire need of a new pair of jeans.
+Passage Pommeraye is not an option for my unemployed self, so I had to resort to the well-known chains such as H&M, Zara, Bershka, etc. You can find these stores, as well as some small locally own boutiques near the center on Rue de Calvaire.
 It leads to other small streets like Rue de Budapest.
 It’s all very walkable.

 Where to party